awkoy/replicate-flux-mcp/README.md

   <img width="380" height="200" src="https://glama.ai/mcp/servers/ss8n1knen8/badge" />
 </a>

 **Replicate Flux MCP** is an advanced Model Context Protocol (MCP) server that empowers AI assistants to generate high-quality images and vector graphics.
 By default it uses the free-tier models from Replicate’s **Try for Free** collection — [black-forest-labs/flux-1.1-pro](https://replicate.com/black-forest-labs/flux-1.1-pro) for raster images and [luma/reframe-video](https://replicate.com/luma/reframe-video) for SVG/video placeholder output.
-You can switch to higher-end models (e.g., [black-forest-labs/flux-schnell](https://replicate.com/black-forest-labs/flux-schnell) or [recraft-ai/recraft-v3-svg](https://replicate.com/recraft-ai/recraft-v3-svg)) via environment variables without code changes.
+You can switch among a fixed allowlist of Try for Free models via environment variables or per-tool `model_id` overrides.

 ## 📑 Table of Contents